graysonguarino/graysonguarino.com/content/blog/A-Year-In-Embedded-Engineering.md

 Limitations can be the greatest teacher of all.
 The domain of problems you have to solve are so immediate, so tangible, that you *know* you can find the answer if you look hard enough.
-I believe you can truly become one with your system, at least moreso than you ever could with the thousands of differenct devices with different operating systems and CPU architectures and displays and input devices that are all capable of rendering this website.
+I believe you can truly become one with your system, at least more so than you ever could with the thousands of different devices with different operating systems and CPU architectures and displays and input devices that are all capable of rendering this website.

 If you're a software engineer, especially early in your career, and you're thinking about giving embedded a shot, I